rnarayana/rnarayana.github.io/_posts/2021-06-01-kubernetes-settings-resource-constraints.md

 If the application will work the same way with 'one pod with 500m CPU' or 'two pods with CPU 250m', it is better to choose the latter.
 The pod has better distribution possibility now, can be scaled down and resources released when not used.
 Obviously, you cannot take this idea to the extremes and give very less resources to the pod.
 My rule of thumb is:

+* I generally start with 50m/100MiB for requests.
+Even if VPA recommends lesser values, I don't go below this.
+* If VPA recommends small updates, say 75m, or 175MiB, I generally keep limits to be 2-3x of the recommended request, if I want a Burstable QoS.
-* If it is a pure orchestrator, or pure IO based service, I go as low as 50m/100MiB values for request, and 3x that for limits.
-Load tests don't affect these services much in terms of CPU/Memory.
+* Generally, if it is an orchestrator service, or a pure IO based service, load tests don't affect them much in terms of CPU/Memory.
-* If it has any CPU work, I start with 250m/200MiB for request.
-Then based on the experiment, I'll find the limits.
-If the limits are much greater than the requests, I'll increase the requests also appropriately to give more 'guaranteed' QoS.
+* If the service has any CPU work, I tend to lean towards more 'Guaranteed' QoS.

 Another consideration is NodeJS services vs .NET services.
 Having smaller ndoejs pods is a very simple way to get multiple processes to serve your requests - much better than one big pod serving requests, especially if they also do some CPU bound work.